-Teen angst is a part of growing up, here's how youths can be better equipped to cope and be well-adjusted.
+Teen angst is a common part of adolescence, but depression is a more serious issue.
+Here's how youths can be better equipped to cope and stay well-adjusted.

 While teen angst is a part of growing up, not all youths are equipped with adequate coping abilities.
 Some may plunge into a debilitating state of depression.
 It doesn’t help that youths of today have to deal with increasing competitiveness both at school and work, and rising pressures to keep up with perfect appearances on social media such as Tik Tok and Instagram.

-Depression is the most common mental illness in Singapore, and 1 out of 16 Singaporeans will have exhibited depression symptoms at least once in their lifetime.
+Depression is the most common mental illness in Singapore, and it has been reported that 1 in 3 young people aged between 15 and 35 years in Singapore experience severe or extremely severe symptoms of depression, anxiety and/or stress.
 If you are a concerned individual with a peer or loved one fighting youth depression, how can you help?

 Related: Coping with Depression